 What is it?

-A full-time internship at Walt Disney World in Orlando, Florida.
-Students are paid for their work and can receive academic credit while building their resume working for a Fortune 100 company.
+A full-time paid internship at Walt Disney World in Orlando, Florida.
+Students can receive academic credit while building their resume working for a Fortune 100 company.

 Who is eligible?

 The program is open to all college students.
 At TC3, it works especially well for those in Business Administration, Hotel & Restaurant Management and Liberal Arts General Studies.
 Students in any major are welcome to participate.